The Foundation for Neurosurgical Research has developed a new technique that offers relief, is much less costly and is minimally invasive.

 However, you will have relief.
-Spinal Encoscopy was a recent feature on the Medical News section of ABC Eyewitnes News.
+Spinal Endoscopy was a recent feature on the Medical News section of ABC Eyewitness News.

 Backs cause more trouble than almost any other part of our bodies; they do a great deal of work, are almost never at complete rest, and are subject to all the various strains and stresses of our daily lives.

 We use them constantly; we abuse them regularly.